-Registration will be located in the Bike Shed Cafe (in the store) ON SATURDAY, and the event marquee at RIDE HQ on SUNDAY.
-Just follow the signs.
+Registration will be located in the event marquee at RIDE HQ on Barnstaple Square on both Saturday AND Sunday.

-Please be advised if you are able, signing on for your ride on Saturday afternoon in Bike Shed Cafe is highly recommended.
+Please be advised if you are able, signing on for your ride on Saturday afternoon is highly recommended.
 It will save you time on Sunday morning when most riders will arrive.
-If this isn’t possible of course Sun morning is fine in the marquee, just allow a little time before your start time.
+If this isn’t possible of course Sunday morning is fine, just allow extra time before your start.

 – Registration desks will list riders surnames alphabetically.